S-ritik/Unfolding/README.md

 For properly filling of response matrix, gen-level and reco-level hist Check Anal_Leptop_PROOF.C code

-The sequence in which I can try is
+The sequence in which you can try is

 Loop over all gen-level objects
   - Fill the gen-level hist for all gen-level object